DNSCond/personalprevent/README.md

-a bot that takes action on anyone who uses simple pharses to stae their age.
+a bot that takes action on anyone who uses simple pharses to state their age.